hrishikeshChandi/ai-medical-assistant/README.md

 # AI Medical Assistant

-> Student project — a production-ready FastAPI service that analyzes chest X-ray images combined with patient context using LLMs to generate medical summaries enriched with real-world hospital and medicine data.
+> Student project — a modern FastAPI service that analyzes chest X-ray images combined with patient context using LLMs to generate medical summaries enriched with real-world hospital and medicine data.

 > **⚠️ Not a substitute for professional medical advice.
 Educational use only.**